Alaska Medical Malpractice Law Firm for Brain and Spinal Cord Injuries

 - Elective surgery error — Many back-pain patients opt for surgical procedures that promise to alleviate their suffering and restore mobility.
 While many advances have been made in surgical techniques, human error is always a possibility.
 A slip of a scalpel may consign an otherwise healthy patient to a wheelchair for life.
 Anesthesia errors or excessive blood loss can cause hypoxic or anoxic brain damage.

 Brain and spinal cord injuries are often permanent, requiring a lifetime of therapy and assistance.
 Your medical malpractice law firm must set a firm goal of obtaining adequate compensation for your injuries to last a lifetime.
 This requires the type of exhaustive research and consultation that only an experienced injury attorney can perform.
 Dillon & Findley has more than 20 years of experience in complex injury cases and has achieved settlements and verdicts in excess of one million dollars for injured clients.

 Call Dillon & Findley, P.C. today

 From our office in Anchorage, Dillon & Findley serves all of Alaska.
 For brain and spinal cord injury cases, our firm advances all litigation costs.
 You do not pay our attorney’s fees unless the case resolves favorably.
-Our office is located in downtown Anchorage near the U.S. District Court, Alaska Supreme Court and Alaska Superior Court.
+We are located in downtown Anchorage near the U.S. District Court, Alaska Supreme Court and Alaska Superior Court.